TheNathanSpace/VLC-Clip/README.md

    ```
    C:\Program Files\VideoLAN\VLC\lua\extensions\
    ```

+   Technically `install.bat` does it for you but it also does other weird stuff so it's most useful for development.

 3. Edit the very first line of `VLC-Clip.luac` to the destination you want the clips.
 You probably don't want this:
    ```